ryscheng/www.raymondcheng.net/_posts/2020-04-09-autodapp-proposal.md

 Acknowledgements: Huge thank you to Armani Ferrante, Nick Hynes, Will Scott, Reuven Gonzales, and Christopher Heymann for their helpful feedback and comments.

+To follow the conversation on Hacker News, check it out [here](https://news.ycombinator.com/item?id=22814681)